microsoft/BuildTourHack/stories/3/311_XamarinForms.md

 ![Select Project](images/select_platform.png)

-We will focus on UWP and Andorid for our first release.
+We will focus on UWP and Android for our first release.
 To run on your machine as UWP, select the UWP project first.
 Then change the architecture (the dropdown on the left of the Startup projects dropdown) and select x86 or x64.
 Then simply click the play button to build and run the app:

 ![Run](images/run.png)